In this episode of "Calmly Considered," Michael and Allan discuss the rise of betting on sports in America and gambling in general.

 First Wave

-The United Daughters of the Confederacy was birthed in 1894.
+The United Daughters of the Confederacy was born in 1894.
 Organized by daughters and granddaughters of the Southern elite, they set out to promote the Lost Cause narrative through textbook writing, children’s programs, and the erection of monuments promoting the Lost Cause.
 Their financial and political clout gave them considerable influence, especially in the formerly Confederate states.

-In 1896, the Supreme Court handed down its Plessy vs Ferguson ruling, institutionalizing the Separate but Equal doctrine.
+In 1896, the Supreme Court handed down its Plessy vs. Ferguson ruling, institutionalizing the Separate but Equal doctrine.
 By 1914, Less than twenty years later, all Southern states and most Northern cities had enacted laws segregating people.

 Second Wave

-In 1954, in Brown vs the Board of Education, the Supreme Court overruled Plessy vs Ferguson, effectively delegitimizing segregation.
+In 1954, in Brown vs. the Board of Education, the Supreme Court overruled Plessy vs. Ferguson, effectively delegitimizing segregation.
 The Civil Rights Movement came into its own at the time.
 Up went more monuments to persevere the ethos of the Lost Cause and white supremacy, dropping off after 1965 and the passage of civil rights legislation.
 The financial and political clout to promote these efforts was not as powerful by this date.

 Conclusion

 The great majority of Confederate monuments were never a product of some high-minded project to help us holistically remember the past.
-They were the product of concerted effort to rewrite the past with the Lost Cause narrative.
+They were the product of a concerted effort to rewrite the past with the Lost Cause narrative.
 They were integral to waves of white supremacy that swept America, attempting to whitewash the past and intimidate people of color.
 They have no business standing in places of honor in our public spaces.
 Their removal aids in the remembrance of history, not its neglect.

-Posted at 11:11 AM in Current Affairs, History, Politics | Permalink | Comments (0)
+Posted at 11:11 AM in Current Affairs, History, Politics, Race | Permalink | Comments (0)

 Last Thursday, Dr. Allan Bevere interviewed me about my thoughts on the coronavirus pandemic and the economic costs.
 Thanks for an enjoyable time, Allan.
 Be sure to follow his blog Allan R. Bevere, Faith Seeking Understanding.

-Posted at 01:49 PM in Pandemic | Permalink | Comments (0)
+Posted at 01:49 PM in Covid Pandemic, Economics, Health and Medicine | Permalink | Comments (0)

-In mid-April, Bill Bennett said COIVD-19 is no big deal.
+In mid-April, Bill Bennett said COVID-19 is no big deal.
 Projections showed 60,000 deaths, about the same as the flu.
 Our stringent "stay-at-home" measures were unnecessary.
 It is faulty reasoning on several counts.
-As I noted of Facebook, “We didn’t lock down the country to try to prevent 60,000 deaths; we locked down the country to limit deaths to 60,000 (or whatever the ultimate toll is).”
+As I noted on Facebook, "We didn't lock down the country to try to prevent 60,000 deaths; we locked down the country to limit deaths to 60,000 (or whatever the ultimate toll is)."
 (See The Absurd Case against the Coronavirus Lockdown)

 Furthermore, the 60,000 flu deaths represent the total for an entire year.
 In the U.S., COVID-19 is barely two months old.
-This is like looking at a baseball player’s strikeout totals for the previous season, comparing them with his total strikeouts for his first month of the following year, and upon seeing they are about the same, conclude he is doing okay.
+This is like looking at a baseball player's strikeout totals for the previous season, comparing them with his total strikeouts for his first month of the following year, and upon seeing they are about the same, concluding he is doing okay.
 What will the death count comparison be like a year from now?

-Finally, it is invalid to compare deaths officially attributed to COVID-19 to the Center For Disease Control’s flu death total.(1) The reported flu deaths are calculated using an algorithm.(2) Over the last six years, the number of flu deaths officially coded as such (direct or comorbidity) ranged from 3,448 to 15,620 (See Jeremy Samuel Faust.)
+Finally, comparing deaths officially attributed to COVID-19 to the Center for Disease Control's flu death total is invalid.
+(1) The reported flu deaths are calculated using an algorithm.
+(2) Over the last six years, the number of flu deaths officially coded as such (direct or comorbidity) ranged from 3,448 to 15,620 (See Jeremy Samuel Faust.)
 The CDC believes flu deaths are underreported for a variety of reasons.
 Instead of official tabulations, they take the number of flu and pneumonia hospitalizations and report a percentage of them as flu deaths.
 According to Faust, the result is about six times more flu deaths than the officially reported number each year.
 (Faust is critical of CDC methods, believing it significantly overstates the death total.
 I have no way of evaluating that.)

 As of today, May 5, we have 70,000 officially reported deaths.
 So if you want to make legitimate comparisons, it is 70,000 versus about 9,500 for officially reported deaths.
 Using algorithms to capture unreported deaths, the comparison is more likely something like 100,000+ deaths to 60,000 deaths.
 And this is comparing COVID-19’s first quarter to an entire flu season.